-A hard shell is an alternative term for waterproof/breathable gear.
+A hard shell is an alternative term for waterproof but breathable gear.
 It’s stiffer than a soft shell, which integrates an insulating layer with a water-resistant shell.
-A soft shell provides greater breathability, but less protection from the wind and cold.
-Soft shells are best for high-exertion activities, where sweating is the greater concern.
+A softshell provides greater breathability, but less protection from the wind and cold.
+Softshells are best for high-exertion activities, where sweating is the greater concern.
 Hard shells are typically more expensive than soft shells.

 The final factor to consider when purchasing a raincoat is the membrane layers.
 The three types of construction used in rainwear are a 2-layer, 2.5-layer and 3-layer design.
 A 2-layer rain jacket is often used for urban and travel environments.
-If you’re just starting out hiking, a 2.5 jacket is likely the right fit for you as it’s lighter and more affordable.
+If you’re just starting out hiking, a 2.5-layer jacket is likely the right fit for you as it’s lighter and more affordable.
 A 3-layer jacket doesn’t have any coatings, but rather a membrane tightly sandwiched between a durable face fabric and a liner.
-3-layer jackets are the most durable construction intended for the harsh backcountry conditions.
+The most durably constructed ones are the 3-layer jackets that are intended for harsh backcountry conditions.
 They are also expensive.
 When shopping, ask the staff at your local outdoor shop to help you navigate their selection.

 It’s always helpful to keep a raincoat in the bottom of your pack.
 You never know when it might rain!
 More than that, though, it can also double as a place to sit on the ground, wind protection, or even sun protection if necessary.

 For gloves you’ll want synthetic to help wick the moisture away.
 If needed, you can even layer gloves with mittens for extra warmth.
-We recommend a style that’s less bulky while you’re walking, so you don’t sweat and you can still hold your phone and water bottle, and a bulkier style, like mittens, if you’re going to be standing (and not moving) in the cold.
+We recommend a style that’s less bulky if you're going to use them during an activity like hiking, so you don’t sweat and you can still hold your phone and water bottle, and then a bulkier style, like mittens, if you’re going to be standing (and not moving) in the cold.